Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 ## Testing

 ### User Testing
 **Manual User Testing** was the primary method of testing during this project.
+A number of people were asked to visit the website using a variety of devices (both mobile and tablet) throughout the latter stages of the project.
+This testing and feedback was invaluable in uncovering bugs and finalising design/format.

-Throughout the build I used Google Chome Developer tool to assess and
+Throughout the build I used Google Chome Developer tool to assess and amend device responsiveness of the website.

+### Validator Tools Used
+The following are websites used to validate the HTML and CSS code:
+* W3C HTML Validator  https://validator.w3.org/
+* W3C CSS Validator https://jigsaw.w3.org/css-validator/